ericoporto/ags-manual-wiki/Translations.md

 after changing the encoding to ANSI.
 A lot of wordprocessors use Ctrl+H as hotkey for the search and replace function.

+### Advanced Help

-There is a great Editor Plugin that makes handling translations easier called [Speech Center](https://www.adventuregamestudio.co.uk/forums/index.php?topic=45622.0).
+There is a great Editor Plugin called [Speech Center](https://www.adventuregamestudio.co.uk/forums/index.php?topic=45622.0) that makes handling translations easier.
+You can find a download link for the file in the linked AGS Forum thread.

 *See also:*
 [`Game.ChangeTranslation`](Game#gamechangetranslation),